vickmeister91/Air-Pollution-Replication/README.md

 <p style="font-size:24px;"> **Viknesh Replication:** </p>

-+ unpack contents of <u+ Viknesh replicate </u+ to working directory
++ unpack contents of <u> Viknesh replicate </u> to working directory
 + ensure "main_df.csv" from Andy and "air_pollution_olexiy_combined.csv" from Olexiy are in the working directory
 + ensure shashank's files (previously mentioned) are also in the same
-+ execute <u+"run_scripts_viknesh.bat"</u+
++ execute <u>"run_scripts_viknesh.bat"</u>

 ### Additional Instructions:

 + Before executing .bat files make sure that the R, STATA and Python executables are added to the system path
 + Edit the batch files accordinly if Python is not installed via Anaconda or the Anaconda environment is not base
 + Edit the Stata version in the command line (better yet use path ro stata exe file)
-+ For smooth execution, designate a working directory and unpack/download the replication contents as per above isntructions (this is to ensure the output files are used by subsequent scripts without broken paths)
++ For smooth execution, designate a working directory and unpack/download the replication contents as per above instructions (this is to ensure the output files are used by subsequent scripts without broken paths)
-+ Follow the order of replication as in the readme closely
++ Follow the order of replication as specified in this readme closely
 + check replication usccess by comparing with files in **Olexiy files** folder for Olexiy and [dropbox folder](https://www.dropbox.com/scl/fo/qtmghtt5k5xntk8k71lo1/h?rlkey=z707hlxkcijxa3u4ko5f3jo77&st=7nl6ylt3&dl=0) for the others
-+ Also make sure to add api key in the specifiedf files above
++ Also make sure to add api key in the specified files above